 Is V-Line Surgery Dangerous?

 There is a degree of risk involved with any surgical procedure.
 Bone recontouring surgery is technically demanding, and you must weigh the risks against the rewards before deciding to proceed.
 Swelling and bruising are expected after the operation and can take months to resolve.
 Less often, V-line surgery can result in infection or nerve damage.
-In competent hands, the risk of complications is reduced significantly and V-line surgery can see impressive results.
+In competent hands, the risk of complications is reduced, but it is never eliminated.

 Does Shaved Bone Grow Back?

 Bones can repair themselves to some extent, but they cannot regenerate or replace themselves fully.
-The results of V-line surgery are permanent unless you undergo another procedure.
+The results of V-line surgery are permanent unless you undergo another procedure or sustain an injury.

 Can You Change Your Face Shape Without Surgery?

-Not all patients with a broad lower face need V-line surgery to address their concerns.
+Not all patients with a broad lower face need V-line surgery to achieve their desired results.
 In some cases, the wide jaw is due to enlarged masseter muscles on the sides of the face.
 Anti-wrinkle injections can be used in the masseters to relax the muscles and create a slimmer, softer face shape.
 The effects of this procedure usually last three to four months before treatment must be repeated.

 Dermal fillers can also be an alternative to surgical bone contouring.
-Fillers can be used to enhance the size and shape of the chin or give the illusion of a slimmer jaw.
-Nonsurgical jawline contouring is a relatively quick and comfortable procedure that is tailored to each patient’s specific goals.
+Fillers can be used to enhance the size of the chin or reshape the jaw.
+Nonsurgical jawline contouring is an in-office procedure that is tailored to each patient’s specific goals.
 Results can last anywhere from six to 24 months, depending on which filler is used.

 For V-Line Surgery in Sydney, See the Asian Plastic Surgery Specialists

 You don’t have to travel to Asia for V-line surgery, but you do need to choose your surgeon wisely.
 Your plastic surgeon should demonstrate mastery of the techniques as well as an understanding of the characteristics of Asian anatomy and Asian aesthetic preferences.
-Here at Asian Plastic Surgery, our Australian-trained, fully qualified specialist plastic surgeons specialise in aesthetic surgery for Asian patients.
-They marry the best of Western and Eastern surgical techniques to enhance your appearance while preserving your cultural identity.
+Here at Asian Plastic Surgery, our Australian-trained, fully qualified specialist plastic surgeons offer aesthetic surgery for Asian patients.
+They marry Western and Eastern surgical techniques to sculpt your appearance while preserving your cultural identity.

-If you feel your chin and jawline are overly prominent or masculine and detract from your appearance, we invite you to request more information about V-line surgery in Sydney.
+If you are interested in options for reshaping your chin and jawline, we invite you to request more information about V-line surgery in Sydney.
 Please fill out our enquiry form to schedule a consultation.